MCP Server

 PRAXIS_MCP_PORT=9090 docker compose up --build

-Then update the port in Settings > MCP Server to match.
+Then update the port under Settings > Service to match.

 AI Agent Integration